This topic describes how to create an external table by using SQL statements.

 Create an external file.

-test_tbl1.csvin the/home/admindirectory of the server where the OBServer node you want to log on to resides.[admin@xxx /home/admin]# vi test_tbl1.csvThe file content is as follows:
+test_tbl1.csvin the/home/admindirectory of the server where the OBServer node resides.[admin@xxx /home/admin]# vi test_tbl1.csvThe content of the file is as follows:

 Notice

-mysql001through a local Unix socket.obclient -S /home/admin/oceanbase/run/sql.sock -uroot@mysql001 -p******Set the import path to
+mysql001tenant through a local Unix socket.obclient -S /home/admin/oceanbase/run/sql.sock -uroot@mysql001 -p******Execute the following SQL statement to set the import path to

 /home/admin.SET GLOBAL secure_file_priv = "/home/admin";

-test_tbl1_csv.SELECT * FROM test_tbl1_csv;The result is as follows:
+test_tbl1_csv.SELECT * FROM test_tbl1_csv;The return result is as follows:

 +------+---------+------------+ | id | name | c_date | +------+---------+------------+ | 1 | Emma | 2021-09-01 | | 2 | William | 2021-09-02 | | 3 | Olivia | 2021-09-03 | +------+---------+------------+ 3 rows in set